How to Market Your House for Sale in 2023

 Mention energy-efficient features

-As inflation hits an alarming 8% in 2022 and the cost of basic utilities such as power and gas increases, Americans are looking for long-term ways to save on housing costs.
+As the cost of basic utilities such as power and gas increases, Americans are looking for long-term ways to save on housing costs.
 According to HomeLight’s research, 47% of real estate agents have noticed homebuyers prioritizing energy-efficient features in their home search.

 In the Pacific, 54% of agents see solar panels as the biggest energy-efficient draw.
 No matter where you live, shining a light on your home’s energy efficiency could illuminate its potential for eco-conscious buyers.